 This was not something new at Nacton Church of England Primary School.
 British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and Personal, Social and Emotional Aspects of Learning.

 The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world – they differ in no way from the values of most western European countries, for example.

 Being part of Britain

-> As a school, we value and celebrate the diverse heritages of everybody at Nacton.
+As a school, we value and celebrate the diverse heritages of everybody at Nacton.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, our Autumn celebration about the harvest & bonfire night, Easter egg hunting and our Summer Fair with donkey rides and of course our Christmas celebrations!
+In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, our Autumn celebration about the harvest & bonfire night, Easter egg hunting and our Summer Fair and of course our Christmas celebrations!
 We also value and celebrate national, charity and sporting events such as the FIFA world cup, Children In Need and the WW1 Centenary.
-We have raised over £2000 over the last two years for charities including Emmaus Ipswich, the Lighthouse Women’s Aid, the Poppy Appeal and Save The Children.
+The children take great pleasure in raising money for a wide range of charities, with the school council involved choosing which charities will benefit from our church service collections.

-> - its capital cities and counties, its rivers and mountains
+- its capital cities and counties, its rivers and mountains

 - the local area, specifically the farming background of the village and the river

 - how ‘Great Britain’ differs from ‘England’ and ‘the United Kingdom’ where Britain is in relation to the rest of Europe and other countries in the world

 - British history, Monarchs, rulers and significant events that defined society

 Children, parents and staff have many opportunities for their voices to be heard at Nacton Primary.
 Democracy is central to how we operate.